Baht, Bitcoin & Blockchain: Thailand’s regulatory and industry outlook 2021

 2017: The Securities and Exchange Commission, Thailand (SEC Thailand) issued on September 14, 2017 the statement “SEC Thailand’s Viewpoint on ICO”.
 Subsequently, the SEC Thailand issued on October 27, 2017 a Public Consultation Document Aor Tor Ngor 34/2560 which is commented in “CryptoFinTech in Thailand: The Thai Initial Coin Offering (TICO)”

-2019: Bitcoin Co (bx.in.th), Bitkub Online Co Ltd (bitkub.com) and Satang Corporation Co Ltd (satang.pro) are approved in January 2019 as digital asset exchanges.
-Coins TH Co Ltd (coins.co.th) is approved as a broker and dealer of cryptocurrencies.
+2019 I: Bitcoin Co (bx.in.th), Bitkub Online Co Ltd (bitkub.com) and Satang Corporation Co Ltd (satang.pro) had been approved in January 2019 as digital asset exchanges.
+Coins TH Co Ltd (coins.co.th) was approved as a broker and dealer of cryptocurrencies.
 Cash2Coins Co Ltd (cash2coins.com) and Southeast Asia Digital Exchange Co Ltd (seadex.io) were denied licenses for digital asset exchanges and have to discontinue business until January 14, 2019.
 The SEC is seeking in March 2019 public comments on the proposed rules for data submission by digital asset business (DAB) operators and initial coin offering (ICO) portals.
 The proposal aims to promote a clear understanding and a standardized protocol for monitoring and supervision of digital asset businesses and to reduce the necessity for case-by-case data submission.

-16/7/20: The Bank of Thailand has entered third-phase development of its “central bank digital currency” (CBDC) and plans to expand its use among large businesses.
+2020 I: The Bank of Thailand entered on July 16, 2020, the third-phase development of its “central bank digital currency” (CBDC) and plans to expand its use among large businesses.
 The central bank is already using CBDC for financial transactions with some big businesses.
 In September, the BOT will begin using the digital currency for transactions with the Hong Kong Monetary Authority.

 Professional services in Thailand’s and international FinTech sectors